 Individualised medicine is something that Jeffrey Bland PhD knows a fair bit about given that he’s honoured as being ‘the father’ of Functional Medicine and the co-founder, with his wife Susan, of the Institute for Functional Medicine.
 In his video, released on 25th September 2020, entitled, Covid-19: The Functional Medicine Solution for “Long Haulers”, he asserts categorically that the answer will not be found in conventional medicine.
 Instead, he urges sufferers to seek out a functional medicine practitioner to make use of their deep understanding of systems biology and upstream thinking.
 According to Dr Bland, these practitioners are the most knowledgeable providers to help individuals who are struggling with serious post-covid-19 health concerns.

-And here you can listen to how Dr Bland backs up such a potentially inflammatory statement:
+And here you can listen to how Dr Bland backs up such a potentially inflammatory statement (click on the image to watch the video):

 Reducing the risk of long-term symptoms post infection speaks to the body’s ability to vanquish the pathogen and resolve the resulting damage from the ensuing battle, e.g. inflammation, removal of damaged/dead cells, rejuvenation of scarring, resuscitation of energy etc.